 3.4 What to pack

 3.4.1 Key items you should pack include:

 • bedding.
-If you prefer, you will be able to buy a bedding pack (duvet, pillow, sheet, duvet cover and pillow case, cost £21) when you arriveA few freshly laundered bedding packs are available at £12 each (when they’re gone, they’re gone).
+If you prefer, you will be able to buy a bedding pack (duvet, pillow, sheet, duvet cover and pillow case, cost £21) when you arriveA few freshly laundered bedding packs are available at £16 each.
 Please email at least a week before your arrival to reserve a pack.

 • towels and toiletries (including hairdryer, shaver etc.)